 Basil is an immunity booster for your flock.
 It is particularly rich in Vitamin K and Iron.
 Chickens are particularly susceptible to respiratory issues, especially if the chicken run and coop aren’t large enough and/or aren’t cleaned often.

-Luckily, basil is another herb that is protective towards the respiratory tract.
+Luckily, basil is another herb that is protective of the respiratory tract.
 Basil is easy to grow and chickens tend to eat it up, ensuring you have plenty of medicine that the flock with love!

 While some may worry that the intense flavor of garlic will find its way into the eggs and meat, feeding it less than other herbs will ensure this doesn’t happen.